A sonata with with high notes of floral and fruit.

 Our Ohia Lehua Honey is gathered by a family devoted to beekeeping.

-Master beekeeper Mary Sautter tells us:-
+Mary Sautter tells us:-

 Our honey is raw — not heated and not strained.
 Straining and filtering technically are two different processes.
 Straining removes grains of propolis, bits of wax, etc.